 [SSG, Apple II]

 Out of the circa 135 history-based wargames I covered, the Pacific War has been the most popular theme with around 15 titles.
-Unfortunately, none of these were great and most were downright terrible, with Ken Wright’s Pacific War the only one I could see myself recommending.
+Unfortunately, none of these were great and most were downright terrible, with Ken Wright’s streamlined Pacific War the only one I could see myself recommending.
 Today’s contender is Roger Keating and Ian Trout’s Carriers at War.
-The duo had designed Reach for the Stars, the game currently sitting at the top of my list, and Keating specifically is one of the most veteran developers on the market (8 titles, none of which I scored below one star), so there is a good chance they might break the curse – because if they don’t, who will?
+The duo had designed Reach for the Stars, the game currently sitting at the top of my ranking, and Keating specifically is one of the most veteran developers on the market (8 titles, none of which I scored below one star), so there is a good chance they might break the curse – because if they don’t, who will?

 The first good surprise coming from Carriers at Wars is that you can play as the Japanese in solitaire.
 The first (tutorial) scenario is the Battle of Pearl Harbor where you play the Japanese and can make almost all the mistakes you want because the Americans are blissfully unaware you are there anyway.
 After playing the Pearl Harbor scenario twice (once by following exactly the tutorial steps, once on my own), I moved to the first battle where the Allies have a fighting chance: the Battle of the Coral Sea.
 It is my first game immediately after the tutorial, as you will see I made some mistakes and learned from them as I played.